bikash-dora/scrap-example/blogpost.md

 ## Background story

-I am looking for flat to buy.
+I am looking for a flat to buy.
 Since there are lots of recurring adverts on different ad websites, and the same flats are advertised multiple times to be always on the first page of results, I thought it would be an interesting idea to write an application which scrapes the advertisements from different sites and compares them.
-The main goal is to make a unique list of advertisements which is browseable.
+The main goal is to make a unique list of advertisements which are browseable.

 In the past couple of months I am working with serverless technologies and I came up with the idea to implement this application as a serverless application, document it and share it.